ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>This Afternoon</h3>A slight chance of rain showers before 1pm, then showers and thunderstorms.
+         <h3>This Afternoon</h3>Showers and thunderstorms.
 Cloudy.
-High near 71, with temperatures falling
+High near 71, with temperatures falling to around 60 in the afternoon.
+Southwest wind 6
-         to around 63 in the afternoon.
-Southwest wind 6 to 12 mph, with gusts as high as 21 mph.
+         to 10 mph, with gusts as high as 18 mph.
 Chance of precipitation is 80%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">